jbossdemocentral/bpms-fsw-integration-demo/README.md

    ```
    Example 2 - Using DTGov with the FSW Switchyard application project
    -------------------------------------------------------------------

-   Login to http://localhost:8180/business-central  (u:erics / p:bpmsuite1!).

    Build and deploy the process project.

    $ mvn deploy -f projects/fsw-integration/switchyard-example/pom.xml

+      Login to http://localhost:8180/business-central  (u:erics / p:bpmsuite1!).

       The example of promoting through dev to qa to stage to prod is an example of using
    a local filesystem for this demo.
+Move the Switchyard example to Production to deploy
+   to the running server instance.
+A sym link in the init script ties /tmp/prod/fsw to the server deployments.

        $ ls /tmp/dev/fsw

          switchyard-example-0.0.1-SNAPSHOT.jar

        $ ls /tmp/qa/fsw

+         switchyard-example-0.0.1-SNAPSHOT.jar

+       $ ls /tmp/stage/fsw (When this task is complete the SY application is deployed to production)

+         switchyard-example-0.0.1-SNAPSHOT.jar

+       $ ls /tmp/prod/fsw

          switchyard-example-0.0.1-SNAPSHOT.jar
    ```